 Countries

-Dirk Jansen’s workshop is a woodworker’s paradise.
-If he can imagine it, he can build it, right in his own workshop with his own hands, and using his impressive collection of woodworking tools and machinery.
-He specialises in making solid wood doors, window frames, stairs, and outdoor wood decking.
+Dirk Jansen's workshop is a woodworker's paradise.
+He specializes in making solid wood doors, window frames, stairs, and outdoor wood decking.
 He has recently expanded into designing and building traditional timber structures for his clients.

-“I make all my products myself,” says Dirk.
-“Most products you see in the store today are mass produced outside Holland.
-Here, the client has full influence on what the product will be.
-We can build anything they want if it’s technically possible to build.”
+"I make all my products myself," says Dirk.
+"Most products you see in the stores today are mass-produced outside Holland.
+In my workshop the client has full influence over the product.
+We can build anything the clients want if it's technically possible."

-“To be successful in this business,” says Dirk, “You must work hard, work honestly, only make promises you can keep, and give your client a good price, quality workmanship, and fast delivery.”
-Dirk holds his entire company to this high standard, only hiring the most skilled craftsmen whose attention to quality is proven.
+"To be successful in this business," says Dirk, "you must work hard and honestly, making only those promises you can keep, and giving your client a good price, quality workmanship, and fast delivery."
+Dirk holds his entire company to this high standard by hiring the most skilled artisans.

-“The people that work for me act as one, and everyone knows how to play their part, and how their skills fit into the whole.
-I can only use people that really know their skill.
-That is what makes my company strong.”
+"The people that work for me act as one, and everyone knows how to play their part and how their skills fit into the whole.
+This is what makes my company strong."

-On the weekends, he has started building his own small house next to his workshop.
+Dirk started building a tiny house next to his workshop on the weekends.
 The foundation is already finished.
-It will be a traditionally built timber frame house, and he expects that the project will take him 4-5 years, because he will do all the work himself.
+It will be a traditionally built timber frame house, and he expects the project to take him 4-5 years because he will do all the work himself.

 "Designing and building your own house is very personal," Dirk says.
 "It is unique; it doesn't come from anyone else."
 He uses Douglas fir for the large beams that make up the building frames, which is ideal for long beam spans.

-In order to process his own timber beams from raw logs, he has invested in a new line of sawmilling equipment from Wood-Mizer, a company which specialises in low-waste log processing machinery.
-The line includes an LT70 sawmill, a HR115 resaw, and an EG300 board edger.
-The LT70 sawmill uses a very narrow bandsaw blade, so as little of the log is wasted as sawdust as possible, allowing Dirk to recover more boards from every log.
+He has invested in a new line of sawmilling equipment from Wood-Mizer to process the timber beams from raw logs.
+The line includes an LT70 sawmill, an HR115 resaw, and an EG300 board edger.
+The LT70 sawmill uses a narrow bandsaw blade, so as little wood is wasted as sawdust as possible, allowing Dirk to recover more boards from every log.

-After Dirk finalises a design with a client, he looks over his logs and hand picks them for individual parts of the structure.
-He only uses the straightest logs possible.
+After Dirk finalizes a timber frame design with a client, he looks over his logs and hand-picks them for individual parts of the structure.
+He only uses the straightest logs.

 When the log is selected, he loads it onto the LT70 sawmill.
-The sawmill is designed for complete control of the sawing process.
-Dirk can manipulate the log precisely using the hydraulic functions so it is cut exactly right.
-The sawmill’s computer system helps him measure for each cut quickly and precisely.
+The sawmill is designed to control the sawing process completely.
+Dirk can precisely manipulate the log using hydraulic functions to cut it correctly.
+The sawmill's Setworks system helps to measure each cut quickly and precisely.

 The log is first converted into a four-sided beam.
-Once he has cut the planks and beams he needs for the project, side boards from the log are processed through the resaw and edger.
-In many wood processing companies, sometimes only 50% of the log is used for the intended product.
-But since Dirk is using Wood-Mizer’s low-waste sawmilling technology, and because he has the edger and resaw, he is able to convert almost all of the offcuts into smaller planks for flower boxes, picnic tables and other smaller side projects.
-The HR115 also allows him to make his own angled siding (cladding) for his buildings.
+Once Dirk has cut the planks and beams, sideboards from the log are processed through the resaw and edger.
+In many wood processing companies, only 50% of the logs is sometimes used for the intended product.
+But since Dirk uses Wood-Mizer's low-waste sawmilling technology and has the edger and resaw, he can convert almost all of the offcuts into smaller planks for flower boxes, picnic tables, and other smaller projects.
+The HR115 also allows him to make angled siding (cladding) for his buildings.

 A smaller Wood-Mizer sawmill, the LT15, is used to produce outdoor planks for decking.
-The LT15 has several bed extensions, which allow him to cut planks up to 10 metres long.
-Once a log or beam is loaded onto the LT15, he can cut the sizes of boards he needs, and then use the MP100, a specialised moulder/planer attachment, to create ridges and grooves in the boards.
+The LT15 has several bed extensions, which allow cutting planks up to 10 meters long.
+Once a log or beam is loaded onto the LT15, Dirk can cut the sizes of boards he needs and then use the MP100, a specialized log moulder/planer attachment, to create ridges and grooves in the boards.

-“With the other machines in my workshop,” Dirk says, “The new sawmills give me everything I need to produce any products.”
-Another very specialised machine is his CNC stair production machine, which allows him to make very precise and complicated staircases.
+"With the other machines in my workshop," Dirk says, "The new sawmills give me everything I need to produce any products."
+Another specialized machine is the CNC stair production machine, which allows making precise and complicated staircases.

 Watch the LT70 sawmill video below: